Entermedia-LLC/best-practices/php/index.md

 ### Caching

 Caching is simply the act of storing computed data somewhere for later use, and is an incredibly important concept in WordPress and Drupal.
 There are different ways to employ caching, and often multiple methods will be used.

+### Avoid Sessions

+Sessions add extra complexity to web sites and extra burden on hosting setups.
+Avoid using sessions to store individual users’ preferences or other data.

+Instead of sessions, use cookies or client-side storage APIs if possible.
+In addition to keeping this data off the web servers, they empower site visitors to view and delete the data tied to their activity.
+Systems Engineers can configure full-page caches to ignore custom cookies so they don’t interfere with caching.

+If sessions must be used, create them conservatively.
+Don’t create sessions for every visitor.
+Limit sessions to the smallest group that needs them: logged-in editors and admins, or visitors using a particular feature.

+Sessions should never be stored in the database.
+This introduces extra data into a storage system that’s not meant for that volume.
+Database session libraries also rely on PHP code which can’t match the performance of PHP’s native session handlers.
+PHP extensions for Memcache and Redis allow sessions to be stored in these in-memory datastores and are a good solution for sessions when multiple webservers are present.